PBorocz/manage/README.md

 ### v0.1.9 - 2023-07-20

-- FIXED: Add missing \"main\" dependency on `gitpython` (was coming implicitly from pytest-git but we need it for releases explicitly).
+- FIXED: Add missing "main" dependency on `gitpython` (was coming implicitly from pytest-git but we need it for releases explicitly).

 ### v0.1.8 - 2023-07-19

-- CHANGED: Removed argument \"pathspec\" from `git_commit`, all staged items are now committed (only argument is optional commit message).
+- CHANGED: Removed argument "pathspec" from `git_commit`, all staged items are now committed (only argument is optional commit message).
 - INTERNAL: Add more consistency obo use of `verbose` and `confirm` options.
 - INTERNAL: Added tests for `git_add` and `git_commit` methods.

 ### v0.1.7 - 2023-07-18

-- CHANGED: Removed method \`poetry-lock-refresh\`.
-The underlying command \`poetry lock --no-update\` will be done automatically (net of confirmation) as part of the \`poetry-lock-check\` method.
+- CHANGED: Removed method `poetry-lock-refresh`.
+The underlying command `poetry lock --no-update` will be done automatically (net of confirmation) as part of the `poetry-lock-check` method.
 - CHANGED: Moved up to python 3.11 (specifically 3.11.3) to take advantage of built-in TOML support.
-Contact me if you think it\'s important to you that I support backwards compatibility with older python versions (that don\'t have tomllib built-in).
+Contact me if you think it's important to you that I support backwards compatibility with older python versions (that don't have tomllib built-in).
 - CHANGED: Pulled (limited) support for method-specific command-line argument setting until we deal with method meta-data better (was only used for 1 argument: `poetry_version` to bump).
 - INTERNAL: Incorporate use of [pytest-git](https://pypi.org/project/pytest-git/) to begin structured testing of git methods.